 It is also highly probable that viral outbreaks leading to huge culls and depressed prices will continue to impact producers in the coming years.
 Exports are often banned from an entire country when there is an outbreak.
 Companies that vigorously uphold standards may have added protections from viral infections, though they can still be subject to price risk and may have their exports barred where an outbreak impacts a domestic peer.

-The Asian livestock sector is also highly exposed to regulation designed to foster a low-carbon transition.
-Animal products, especially beef and ruminants, have extremely high associated GHG emissions.
+The Asian livestock sector is also highly exposed to regulations designed to foster a low-carbon transition.
+Animal products, especially beef and ruminants, are heavily linked to GHG emissions.
 If China introduces a national emissions trading scheme and possible carbon tax on emissions in the coming years then this will significantly impact the sector.
 Water scarcity and drought are risks that can constrain growth in several parts of Asia.
-Livestock producers face direct weather-related risks, such as from flooding or heat stress, all of which are projected to increase due to climate change.
-Feed supply pressures can also lead to input cost volatility, risk to business continuity, and reputational risk.
+Livestock producers face direct weather-related risks, such as flooding or heat stress, all of which are projected to increase due to climate change.
+Feed supply pressures can also lead to input cost volatility, the risk to business continuity, and reputational risk.

 There are a number of ways in which animal welfare can change the landscape for companies: